neon-jungle/wagtail-translations/README.rst

-It works with Wagtail 2.0 and upwards.
+It works with Wagtail 2.2 and upwards.
+Check versions before 2.0 for compatability with older versions of wagtail.

 Quick start
 ===========